10+ Mass Communication Theories According to Experts

 Based on the opinion of the researchers, television is the main storyteller in today’s society.
 By watching television, people can get various kinds of information.
 In addition, television also displays a mainstream or uniform view of the world today.
 Thus, heavy television addicts will assume that what happens on television is the real world.
 In fact, this does not necessarily happen in the real world.
 In other words, the audience’s judgments, opinions, their perceptions will be herded in such a way as to match what they see on television.

-See also difference between a w2 and 1099
+See also difference between could and would

 3. Theory of Cultural Imperialism (Cultural Imperialism Theory)